 Developing your Employability

-We know not everyone wants to, or can, apply for jobs right now.
-You might be shielding; you might be caring for your family; you might be unable to return to your home country to start your job hunt; you might have a place confirmed to study a Masters; you might have had travel plans, which have been delayed by a few months; or you might not want to rush into a decision, but take time to think about what will best help you in your future career.
-If so, you might be considering what you could be doing over the coming weeks and months to keep your CV updated, your mind occupied, and develop new skills.
+We know not everyone wants to, or can, apply for jobs immediately after graduation; you might have to had put your existing plans on hold due to current restrictions or circumstances.
+If that’s you, you might be considering what you could be doing over the coming weeks and months to keep your CV updated, your mind occupied, and develop new skills.
 We have compiled some resources for you to develop some of your digital skills through online courses and certifications.
 Doing a beginners’ coding course, brushing up your Excel skills, or completing a professional qualification could be what it takes to make your applications stand out in the future.
 You could also think about volunteering and other ways to develop your skills – we have a podcast on developing your online skills with lots of ideas to consider.

 Use your Stirling Network

-We are working to arrange a series of webinars, featuring Stirling graduates who want to share their stories of their journeys and career paths after graduation.
-The first of these will be at the beginning of July – make sure you’ve registered as a graduate with TARGETConnect and keep an eye on your emails, and our social media, to find out more.
+We in Careers & Employability work closely with our colleagues in Alumni to regularly arrange webinars and events, featuring Stirling graduates who want to share their stories of their journeys and career paths after graduation.
+These run all year round and have different topics and themes; make sure you’ve registered as a graduate with TARGETConnect and keep an eye on our social media, to find out more about our events.